disruptiveplanets/AIME/code/density/readme.md

 ## March 30

 I fixed a bug with square rooting a complex number and redrew the shapes in the Sc.

+## April 19

+Fixed the uncertainties bug that was leading to negative uncertainty.